trilambda122/hw6-weatherapp/README.md

 # hw6-weather_app

+#### BUGS
+- [ ] side bar list of cityies does not popule new cities after 5. this is because we are taking the first 5 elements in the array and not the last five.
+- [ ] Onclick listners work when pages loads, but stop working once a search has been done. when the sidebar is refesh and repopulated from a search it seems that the listen event is removed.
 ### Functionality
  - [ ] Ability to search for a city
    - [ ] current and future conditions